dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/03-data-access/index.md

 1. On the newly created group edition page
 2. Click on the "+ Permission" button
 3. Fill the form:
-- Permission name: "All Grail data read access"
+- Permission name: "[Lab] Writers"
 - Scope: tick the "Account (all environments)" box
 - Boundaries: "Easytrade"
 4. Click on "save"